 Online sales did exist even then; however, the shipping took usually took around six to eight weeks.
 But today, no one would wait for that long.
 People expect at least a same day delivery, if not faster.

 The eCommerce sales are increasing every year along with customer’s expectations of a faster delivery.
-According to Statista, the estimated growth percentage for the global eCommerce sales in the year 2019 will be 21.5.
+According to a study, the estimated growth percentage for the global eCommerce sales in the year 2020 will be 16.

 Over the last 20 years, the retailers have become extremely smart about their last mile delivery as they know it’s the key to get ahead of the competitors.